QuantEcon/lecture-jax/lectures/newtons_method.md

 ```

+## Computation

+In this section we describe and then implement the solution method.

-## Using Newton's Method
+### Newton's Method

-Now let's use the multivariate version of Newton's method to compute the equilibrium price
+We use a multivariate version of Newton's method to compute the equilibrium price.

+The rule for updating a guess $p_n$ of the price vector is

 ```{math}
 :label: multi-newton